Things to consider when taking photographs of community service work

 People: The most compelling storytelling will focus on people.
 Even if you are in a beautiful environment most of the time you want to focus on the people involved in or benefiting from your community service.

-- Posed Photos: This is good when you want to capture the whole work group, for presenting an award, a graduation or things like this.
-If it’s a posed photo try to get everyone to look at the camera; if people are looking in different directions this can be distracting to the viewer
+- Posed Photos: This is good when you want to capture the whole workgroup, for presenting an award, graduation, or things like this.
+If it’s a posed photo, try to get everyone to look at the camera; if people are looking in different directions this can be distracting to the viewer

 - Candid photos: When the subjects in your photo are doing something other than being photographed.
 This is the best way to show community service in action.

-Lighting: It’s standard practice for light to be coming from behind the photographer so subjects are have adequate light.
-If the light source is behind the subject of your photo they will be silhouetted and the viewer will not be able to see the subject or their activity.
+Lighting: It’s standard practice for light to be coming from behind the photographer so subjects have adequate light.
+If the light source is behind the subject of your photo they will be silhouetted, and the viewer will not be able to see the subject or their activity.
 Oftentimes taking photos outside will give you the best light quality, especially at times when the light isn’t too harsh.
-If you are inside see if you can take a photo next to a window.
+If you are inside, see if you can take a photo next to a window.

 Take more than one photo: You’ll improve your chances of getting a wonderful photo that captures the essence of your program or event.

-Is the horizon straight?
+- Is the horizon straight?
 Typically for a photograph to be used in any formal context it needs to be straight.
-Oftentimes with group selfies the whole image will be at an angle and can not be used in most communication platforms.
+Oftentimes with group selfies the whole image will be at an angle and can not be used on most communication platforms.